 Along with muscular strength, flexibility, and power, it is one of the components of muscular fitness.

-Why Muscular Endurance Matters?
+Why Do Muscular Endurance Exercises Matter?

 But how do you know if you have the right amount of muscular endurance?